 Trees and plants are a beautiful and vital part of landscaping around homes, businesses, other buildings, and places like parks and greenways.
 Not only do they add beauty, they are also beneficial due to the fact they absorb carbon dioxide and give off oxygen.
 They help to hold topsoil in place when it rains or is windy.
 They provide shade, a home for birds and certain animals, and some trees produce fruit and nuts for people and animals to consume.
+These are all reasons to ensure that trees do not suffer the cost of construction damage.

 If a landowner plans for construction or remodeling on his or her property, or other activity in the neighborhood such as road construction or utility work takes place, here are some pointers for protecting the trees on the property from potential damage or death.